 Take all garbage with you when there are no garbage recepticles.

-Don't deposit human waste within 100 feet of any campsite, trail or water body.
+Don't deposit human waste within 100 feet of any campsite, trail or body of water.

 Animals must be on 6 foot leash at all times and animal waste must be disposed of properly.